-Panafits description Vou nev Benefits description Note: The calendar year deductible applies to all benefi You pay accidental injury/medical emergency Consumer Option If you receive outpatient care for your accidental injury or medical emergency in a hospital emergency room or urgent care center, we cover: Non-surgical physician services and supplies Related outpatient hospital services Observation room (under 24 hours) Surgery and related services Note: We pay inpatient hospital benefits and waive the copayment if you are admitted.
+Benefits description You pay Note: The calendar year deductible applies to all benefi ccidental injury/medical emergency Consumer Option If you receive outpatient care for your accidental injury or medical emergency in a hospital emergency room or urgent care center, we cover: Non-surgical physician services and supplies Network: \$50 copayment per occurrence Non-Network: \$50 copayment per occurrence and any difference between our allowance and the billed amount Related outpatient hospital services Observation room (under 24 hours) Surgery and related services Note: We pay inpatient hospital benefits and waive the copayment if you are admitted.
 Note: If the stay is greater than 24 hours, you need to precertify the admission.
 See Section 5(c), Inpatient hospital .
-Network: \$50 copayment per occurrence Non-Network: \$50 copayment per occurrence and any difference between our allowance and the billed amount Non-surgical physician services provided in a doctor's office for your accidental injury or medical emergency Network: \$15 copayment per visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount
+Non-surgical physician services provided in a doctor's office for your accidental injury or medical emergency Network: \$15 copayment per visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount

-Benefits description You pay Ambulance Consumer Option Local professional ambulance service when medically appropriate to the first hospital where treated and from that hospital to the next nearest hospital or medical Network: Nothing facility if necessary treatment is not available at the first hospital.
-Services must be related to: Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount an accidental injury or medical emergency and the offied amount a covered inpatient hospitalization a direct transfer from a covered inpatient hospitalization to a covered skilled nursing facility confinement, or • covered hospice care Air ambulance to the nearest hospital where treatment is available and only if there is no emergency ground transportation available or suitable and the patient's condition requires immediate evacuation.
+Benefits description You pay Ambulance Consumer Option Local professional ambulance service when medically appropriate to the first Network: Nothing hospital where treated and from that hospital to the next nearest hospital or medical facility if necessary treatment is not available at the first hospital.
+Services must be related to: Non-Network: Any difference between our allowance and the billed amount an accidental injury or medical emergency a covered inpatient hospitalization a direct transfer from a covered inpatient hospitalization to a covered skilled nursing facility confinement, or covered hospice care Air ambulance to the nearest hospital where treatment is available and only if there is no emergency ground transportation available or suitable and the patient's condition requires immediate evacuation.
 Note: Benefits for air or ground ambulance transportation that is not to the nearest hospital where appropriate treatment is available will be prorated based on mileage to the nearest hospital where appropriate treatment is available.
+Note: Prior approval is required for transportation by fixed-wing aircraft (plane).
+Call us at 800-694-9901.
+See Section 3, Other services under You need prior Plan approval for certain services .
 Not covered: All charges • Transportation to other than a hospital, hospice, skilled nursing facility or urgent care medical facility Transportation to or from services including but not limited to physician appointments, dialysis, or diagnostic tests, except as part of covered inpatient hospital care • Expenses for ambulance services when the patient is not actually transported